johanix/draft-johani-tld-zone-pipeline/draft-johani-tld-zone-pipeline.md

   change on the zone.

 * The signing function shall recreate the ZONEMD RR per RFC 8976 after the zone has been signed.

-Egress Verification
+# Egress Verification

-After signing, it must be ensured that:
+After signing, several checks must be performed on the zone contents.

-* All signatures are correctly issued and the necessary keys are published in the zone, that the NSEC/NSEC3 chain is intact, and

-* that the signed zone contains exactly the same unsigned data as the unsigned zone.
-This check must be done by comparing the ZONEMD for the unsigned zone with a ZONEMD calculated after signing.
-The comparative ZONEMD record is calculated on the signed zone modulo DNSSEC related records (DNSKEY, RRSIG.
-NSEC, NSEC3, NSEC3PARAM, CDS, CDNSKEY).
+Apart from the obvious validation of generated DNSSEC signatures it is also important to ensure that the signing step only added DNSSEC- information without in any way modifying the unsigned data.

+## Requirements on egress verification

+* All generated DNSSEC signatures (RRSIG records) must be validated.

+* The NSEC (or NSEC3) chain must be verified to be complete.

+* The non-DNSSEC content of the signed zone must be provably identical to the corresponding unsigned zone that entered the signing step.

-## Distribution
+# Distribution

 The following requirements apply to distribution of the signed zone:

 * The signed zone must be retrieved from signing and egress verification to the distribution points with AXFR (not IXFR).

 * The signed zone shall be distributed to the designated authoritative name server services using AXFR/IXFR.